QutEcoacoustics/research-blog/research/EADM-Towsey/Long-Duration-Audio-Recordings-of-the-environment.md

 {% include figure.html src="Slides/Slide31.png" caption="Slide 27." %}

+{% include audio.html soundCloudTrack="257705352" soundCloudToken="s-GFJdk" caption="This recording (courtesy of Hervé Glotin) demonstrates sonar beeps and the clicks produced by a sperm whale (Physeter macrocephalus)." %}

 The generic index which proves to be most useful to detect sperm whale clicks is the *temporal entropy index*. _Slide 27_ (top image) shows a spectrogram derived from the *H*(t) index calculated at 0.1s resolution.
 The "green" events in the spectrogram are those picked up by *H*(t).
 Note that the recording also contains many other "click" sounds, in particular, dominant sonar clicks used to monitor shipping.
 The sonar clicks must be removed prior to analysis and their harmonics can be easily identified using an averaged spectrum (as shown in top-right image).

 The sperm whale clicks are then revealed (centre-left image) and the dominant period between clicks can be shown to be 0.9 seconds (lower-right image).
 The important idea being demonstrated here is that generic acoustic indices can be used to solve a very specific problem. this makes generic acoustic indices extremely useful.